Year 2025 AGM Reports For AGM held on 9th May 2026

 The Annual Parochial Church Meeting

-1 Rev. Norma Rao advised that the minutes of the APCM on 28th May 2023 had been
+1 Rev Norma Rao advised that the minutes of the APCM on 28th April 2024 had been

 circulated prior to the meeting.
-Margaret Morrell proposed to accept the minutes as a
+Jean Woodward proposed to accept the minutes as a

-true record, seconded by Wyn Hirst.
+true record, seconded by Jill Carr.
 The minutes were accepted unanimously

 2 There were no matters arising.